Payment & Account Information

 Campus employment opportunities are offered by services such as cafeteria, grounds, housekeeping, maintenance, residence halls, the library, general administrative offices, and academic department offices.
 Students need to go the Human Resources office (Administration Building) to apply.

-Payment for students employed by the University are issued on a bi-weekly basis.
+Student payroll checks are issued every other Friday.
 A schedule may be obtained from the Payroll office.

 Payroll deduction is available to facilitate payment of student accounts.
 Arrangements are made by the Financial Aid/Student Financial Services office at the student's request.